inspirer/textmapper/documentation.md

 Note that we don't have to build a parser that uses the same precedence rules than what evaluation requires, but it makes sense.
 When the AST reflects the chosen operator precedence, operators with higher precedence are reduced first, and remain closer to the leaves in the AST.
 This allows us to evaluate an expression using a simple recursive tree traversal: the order of reduces matches the sequence of evaluations.

-Let's see how Textmapper can encode associativity and precedence in a grammar.
+Let's see how Textmapper encodes associativity and precedence in a grammar.
 The following grammar snippet produces the **Shift/Reduce** conflicts described above.

 	expr :
 	     IntegerConstant